charlesll/Spectra.jl/docs/Rameau.rst

 	input_properties: Tuple, it contains the delimiter of the columns in your spectra files, and the number of starting lines to skip.
 For instance, use ('\t',1) if your files have one header line and the columns are separated  by tabulations, or (',',0) if you use CSV files without header.

-	switches: Tuple, it contains the different switches as (calibration, double baseline, Long correction).
-You have to enter "yes" if you want the relevant feature.
+	switches: Tuple, it contains the different switches as (type of calibration, calibration?, double baseline, temperature-laser wavelength correction).

+		Type of calibration: should be set to "internal" or "external".
+The external mode requires standards, as described in Behrens et al. (2006) and Thomas et al. (2008).
+If you use the external mode, you can leave blanks for the other switches.
+For instance, enter ("external","","","").

+		calibration? :  use only with the "internal" mode.
+Enter yes if you are setting up a new calibration, or "no" if you want to use a previously determined calibration coefficient with providing the later in the prediction_coef variable (see options).

+		double baseline? : use only with the "internal" mode.
+Enter "yes" if you want to use it.
+This is a new feature for internal calibration, see comments below.

+		temperature-laser wavelength correction? : use only with the "internal" mode.
+Enter "yes" if you want to use it.
+This asks if you want to use the temperature-laser wavelength correction as done in Le Losq et al. (2012).
+If you use the double baseline mode, this correction is applied after removing the background under the water peak.

 	For instance, you have a bunch of spectra and you want to perform a new calibration, without the double baseline but the Long correction (you are following the "traditional approach published in 2012).
-So you are going to enter ("yes","no","yes").
+So you are going to enter ("internal",""yes","no","yes").
 Now, you think removing the initial background may be good before calculating the calibration.
-So you will enter ("yes","yes","yes").
-Now that you have determined your calibration coefficient, you can make any prediction on a bunch of new spectra in the futur by entering ("no","yes","yes") and by providing the good calibration coefficient in the variable prediction_coef (see options below).
+So you will enter ("internal","yes","yes","yes").
+Now that you have determined your calibration coefficient, you can make any prediction on a bunch of new spectra in the futur by entering ("internal","no","yes","yes") and by providing the good calibration coefficient in the variable prediction_coef (see options below).

 OPTIONS:

 	prediction_coef: Float64, this is the calibration coefficient that will be used in the predictions, if you use the predictive mode (i.g., calibration switch is NOT set to "yes").
 Default = 0.069.

-	temperature: Float64, the temperature for the Long correction in Celsius.
+	temperature: Float64, the temperature for the temperature-laser wavelength correction in Celsius.
 Default = 23.0.

-	laser: Float64, the laser wavelength in nm for the Long correction.
+	laser: Float64, the laser wavelength in nm for the temperature-laser wavelength correction.
 Default = 532.0.

 	lb_break: Float64, for double baseline correction, the breaking point before which the software will consider the BIRs in the low frequency region.
 Default = 2010.0.